localstack/docs/content/en/user-guide/tools/cloud-pods/pods-cli/index.md

 **Synopsis**
 ```
+Usage: python -m localstack.cli.main pod versions [OPTIONS]

-List all available versions for a Cloud Pod.
+  List the versions available for a Cloud Pod.
+Each invocation of the save command is going to
+  create a new version for a named Cloud Pod, is a Pod with such name already does exist in the
+  LocalStack Pods platform.

 Options:
-  -n, --name TEXT  Name of the Cloud Pod.
+  -n, --name TEXT  Name of the Cloud Pod  [required]
+  --help           Show this message and exit.
 ```